wonbyte/fanfl/README.md

 1. Walmart, USA
 2. HörSys GmbH, Hannover, Germany

-This work represents our own views are not that of our companies.
+This work represents our own views and not that of our companies.